Esri/gis-tools-for-hadoop/README.md

 ## Instructions

-Start out by navigating to [samples](https://github.com/Esri/gis-tools-for-hadoop/tree/master/samples) and following the instructions provided with each sample.
-Once you are comfortable with the whole setup, check out the templates and see if they can be tailored to fit your big data GIS needs.
-[There are also tutorials](https://github.com/Esri/gis-tools-for-hadoop/wiki) for using the GP tools and aggregation methods.
+Start out by navigating to [samples](https://github.com/Esri/gis-tools-for-hadoop/tree/master/samples) and following the instructions provided with each sample.[There are also tutorials](https://github.com/Esri/gis-tools-for-hadoop/wiki) for using the GP tools and aggregation methods.

 ## Requirements